 The Parties specifically agree that they will comply with Section 188 of the WIOA Nondiscrimination and Equal Opportunity Regulations (29 CFR Part 38; Final Rule December 2, 2016), the Americans with Disabilities Act (42 U.S.C.
-12101 et seq.), the Nontraditional Employment for Women Act of 1991, titles VI and VII of the Civil Rights of 1964, as amended, Section 504 of the Rehabilitation Act of 1973, as amended, the Age Discrimination Act of 1967, as amended, title IX of the Education Amendments of 1972, as amended, and with all applicable requirements imposed by or pursuant to regulations implementing those laws, including but not limited to 29 CFR Part 37 and 38.
+12101 et seq.), the Non-traditional Employment for Women Act of 1991, titles VI and VII of the Civil Rights of 1964, as amended, Section 504 of the Rehabilitation Act of 1973, as amended, the Age Discrimination Act of 1967, as amended, title IX of the Education Amendments of 1972, as amended, and with all applicable requirements imposed by or pursuant to regulations implementing those laws, including but not limited to 29 CFR Part 37 and 38.

 All Parties to this MOU recognize the Partnership consists of various levels of government, not-for-profit, and for-profit entities.
 Each party to this agreement shall be responsible for injury to persons or damage to property resulting from negligence on the part of itself, its employees, its agents, or its officers.
 No Partner assumes any responsibility for any other party, State or non-State, for the consequences of any act or omission of any third party.
-The Parties acknowledge the Local WDB and the one-stop operator have no responsibility and/or liability for any actions of the one-stop center employees, agents, and/or assignees.
-Likewise, the Parties have no responsibility and/or liability for any actions of the Local WDB or the one-stop operator.
+The Parties acknowledge the Local WDB and the one-stop operator have no responsibility and/or liability for any actions of the Local WDB or the one-stop operators of the Local WDB or the one-stop operators of the Local WDB or the one-stop operator.